gip-inclusion/archive-communaute-wp/wp-content/plugins/betterdocs/README.txt

 ## 📊 INSIGHTFUL ANALYTICS TO EVALUATE PERFORMANCE (PRO) ##

 Track and evaluate activities on your documentation page and improve customer experience.
-Also, analyze the site traffic to get insights about your Knowledge Base.
+Also, analyze the site traffic to get insights into your Knowledge Base.

 ## 🆕 CREATE MULTIPLE KNOWLEDGE BASE (PRO) ##